 Active job seekers - job seekers on activity-tested income support payments that are currently active in employment services.
-These job seekers meet their mutual obligation requirements for income support through activities such as: attending provider appointments; undertaking activities to help them become more job ready; and looking for work.
+These job seekers meet their mutual obligation requirements for income support through activities such as: attending provider appointments and looking for work.
+Note that as part of the Government's 2021-22 Budget announcements, from 12 May 2021, attending activities as part of a job plan is no longer part of a job seeker's mutual obligation requirements and is undertaken on a voluntary basis.

-Approved activity - job seekers fully meeting their activity test requirements through doing a sufficient amount of approved activities, such as part-time work or education, for a specified period (e.g. Principal Carer Parents undertaking 30 hours a fortnight of paid work and/or study).
+Approved activity - job seekers fully meeting their activity test requirements through doing a sufficient amount of approved activities, such as part-time work or education, for a specified period (e.g. Principal Carer Parents undertaking 30 hours a fortnight of paid work and/or study) - noting that as part of the Government's 2021-22 Budget announcements, from 12 May 2021, attending such activities is no longer part of a CDP job seeker's mutual obligation requirements and is undertaken on a voluntary basis.
 These job seekers do not have to use employment services for the period they are doing a sufficient amount of approved activity or activities.